 Through our learning, we instil in our students the importance of social responsibility.
-We hope to instil in our Middle Years Leaders the value of welcome and service whilst also building leadership skills, teamwork and assisting with their holistic personal development.
+Our Middle Years Leaders welcome and serve the College community skills and develop teamwork.

 We believe this equips young women to act with a strong sense of justice, integrity and compassion.